jaythad13/Mathematikezettelkasten/Abstract algebra --- math-171/notes/Rings.md

 \alpha \beta = 12(1 \, 2) - 7 (1 \, 3) + 3 (1 \, 2 \, 3) + 2(1 \, 3 \, 2) - 10(3 \, 2).
 $$

+---

 ##### _definition:_ division ring

-A division ring is a (non-trivial) ring where every nonzero element is a unit.
+A **division ring** is a (possibly non-commutative) ring where every nonzero element is a unit.

+---

 ### Integral domains